 If you wish to seed any cards containing an Alternate Universe [AU] icon, you must seed a doorway during this phase, such as the Alternate Universe Door or Space-Time Portal, which allows such cards to seed.
-If you wish to seed Q-icon dilemmas under missions, you must seed the Beware of Q objective either during this phase or the during the mission phase.
+(Cards which are "native" to a time location are an exception.)